gigapi/gigapi_querier/README.md

 - File paths in metadata.json may contain absolute paths; the system handles both absolute and relative paths
 - Time fields are converted from nanosecond BigInt to ISO strings
 - Add `?debug=true` to query requests for detailed troubleshooting information
-- Iceberg support uses existing QueryClient and DuckDB for all operations

 -----